TomasBoda/agent-lang/thesis.md

 Before outlining the primary goals of this thesis, it is important to mention some of the existing agent-based tools to highlight the main differences between existing agent-based frameworks and AgentLang.

 #### 2.2.1 NetLogo
 Perhaps one of the most wide-spread agent-based modeling software is NetLogo.
 It is a multi-agent programmable modeling environment with its own domain-specific language as well as a web-based modeling interface.
 NetLogo's primary simulation domains are social and natural sciences, for which ti provides a rich library of simulation models and examples.
-It was first introduced and released in 1999 by Uri Wilensky, a professor at the Northwestern University in Illinois, US.
+It was first introduced and released in 1999 by Uri Wilensky, a professor at the Northwestern University in Illinois, US and is inspired by the functional programming language Logo introduced in 1967 by the company BBN.
 Nowadays, it is used by hundreds of thousands of students, teachers and researches all among the world.

-Below is an example NetLogo simulation source code.
+Below is an example NetLogo simulation modeling the spreading of fire in a forest.
 ```
-turtles-own [
+globals [
-  flockmates
-  nearest-neighbor
+  initial-trees
+  burned-trees
 ]

+breed [fires fire]
+breed [embers ember]

+to setup
+  clear-all
+  set-default-shape turtles "square"
+  ask patches with [(random-float 100) < density]
+    [ set pcolor green ]
+  ask patches with [pxcor = min-pxcor]
+    [ ignite ]
+  set initial-trees count patches with [pcolor = green]
+  set burned-trees 0
+  reset-ticks
+end

 to go
+  if not any? turtles
+    [ stop ]
+  ask fires
+    [ ask neighbors4 with [pcolor = green]
-  ask turtles [ flock ]
+        [ ignite ]
-  repeat 5 [ ask turtles [ fd 0.2 ] display ]
+      set breed embers ]
+  fade-embers
   tick
 end

-to flock
+to ignite
-  find-flockmates
-  if any? flockmates
-    [ find-nearest-neighbor
-      ifelse distance nearest-neighbor < minimum-separation
+  sprout-fires 1
-        [ separate ]
+    [ set color red ]
-        [ align
-          cohere ] ]
+  set pcolor black
+  set burned-trees burned-trees + 1
 end

+to fade-embers
+  ask embers
+    [ set color color - 0.3
+      if color < red - 3.5
+        [ set pcolor color
+          die ] ]
+end
 ```
-NetLogo is a powerful tool capable of handling thousands of agents and their complex behavioural patterns seamlessly.
+NetLogo is a powerful tool capable of handling thousands of agents and their complex behavioural patterns.
 However, the expressivity of the language results in a steep learning curve.
 The language is notably specific, which may be unfamiliar for developers and data analysts, not to mention scientists of non-technical scientific fields.

 #### 2.2.2 GAMA
 Another popular modeling and simulation framework is GAMA.
 It is designed to handle spatially explicit agent-based simulations, such as urban mobility, climate change adaptation, epidemiology, disaster evacuation strategies or urban planning.
 Its advantages include the generality of the framework and opennes to user-defined plugins as well as the possibility to use GAMA externally in custom software or in different programming languages.
 One of the most important strengths of GAMA is the availability to non-technical scientists.
 It is quite easy and straightforward to create and run the first simulation in the matter of minutes.
 However, GAMA is a large and rich environment with a steep learning curve if the aim is to use it regularly and in non-trivial ways.
 Moreover, as well as in NetLogo, its language is specific in design and structure, making it difficult to learn, even for people of technical scientific domains.

-Below is an example GAMA simulation source code.
+Below is a code snippet from a GAMA simulation model representing the behaviour of people (resting, working).
 ```
 species people skills: [moving] {